 Cleveland Kraut sauerkraut, a terrific line of flavored krauts: raw, unpasteurized and lacto-fermented.

-If you like plain sauerkraut, you’ll likely be thrilled with Cleveland Kraut’s flavored krauts.
+If you like plain sauerkraut—which is all that most of us have had—you’ll likely be thrilled with Cleveland Kraut’s flavored krauts.
 All start with green cabbage (except for Beet Red, which uses red cabbage), then deftly add seasonings.

 Flavors—each deliciously flavorful and crunchy—include:

 Sauerkraut is one of a group of fermented foods that is full of natural probiotics, nutrients, and flavor*.

 Fermented foods such as sauerkraut and kefir offer many health benefits.
 They restore gut health, support our immune system and help us to better absorb nutrients.

 Whether it’s sauerkraut in Germany, kimchi in Asia (especially Korea), cortido (or curtido) in Central America, or choucroute in France, fermented cabbage is consumed wherever cabbage is grown.